-Begin Planning Now: Elections only happen a couple of times a year, but the sooner you begin planning effective nonpartisan ways to help your students register, volunteer, learn about the issues and turn out at the polls, the better prepared you’ll be as deadlines approach, and the more interest and momentum you’ll build on your campus.
+Begin Planning Now: It may be a while until November's general election, but primaries are important as well and the sooner you begin planning a comprehensive nonpartisan approach to help your students register, volunteer, learn about the issues and turn out at the polls, the better prepared you’ll be as deadlines approach, and the more interest and momentum you’ll build on your campus.
 Plus every student registered in spring is one less to register in fall.
 See what Virginia Commonwealth University did to engage both their campus and community in their tool kit here.

 CEEP has developed and gathered voter resources to support campus election engagement efforts.
 These materials include examples of previous successful campus registration and voter projects, templates and logos, webinars, non-partisan voter groups, campus checklists, and much more.

 CEEP nonpartisan voting guides: Another great thing you can do to involve students in the election is to emphasize CEEP's nonpartisan voting guides and make sure schools have received and disseminated them: the Presidential Voter Guide, the Senate and House ones where we’ve created them.
 Encourage schools to get them out every way they can, from now right up until Election Day.
 Get faculty and residence life to distribute them, get student newspapers to reprint them or draw on the guides’ information for their own stories, and get student government or student affairs to work with campus IT departments to email the guides out to all the students on campus.
 These were some of our 2012 guides.
 We'll be adding 2014 ones as soon as the parties choose their candidates

 Senate races: Arizona, Connecticut, Florida, Indiana, Massachusetts, Missouri, Montana, Nebraska, Nevada, Ohio, Pennsylvania,Virginia and Wisconsin.